Light, Flaky Pie Crust with Lard and Butter

 DENISE

-I used to make my pie dough with half butter and half shortening to get a flaky texture with some buttery flavor.
-The result is fine.
+I used to make my pie dough with half butter and half shortening to get that mix of flaky texture and buttery taste.
+It worked well enough until I discovered leaf lard.

 What is Leaf Lard?

 Leaf lard is rendered leaf fat from near the pig’s kidney and loin.
-It is known for being lower in saturated fats than butter and higher in monounsaturated fats, which is better for cardiovascular health.
-Leaf lard is considered the highest grade of lard you can get from any pork fat.
+It is known for being lower in saturated fats than butter and considered the highest grade of lard you can get from any pork fat.

 Why “leaf”?
 Because the mass of fat resembles the shape of a leaf after it’s rendered.